Inertial focusing of spherical capsule in pulsatile channel flows: Introduction

 Numerical analysis more clearly showed that the ``deformation-induced lift force'' becomes stronger as the particle deformation is increased~\citep{Raffiee2017, Schaaf2017}.
 Although a number of numerical analyses regarding inertial focusing have been reported in recent years mostly for spherical particles~\citep{Bazaz2020, banerjee_rosti_kumar_brandt_russom_2021a}, the equilibrium positions of soft particles is still debated owing to the complexity of the phenomenon. \cite{Kilimnik2011} showed that the equilibrium position in a cross section of rectangular microchannel with $d_0/H = 0.2$ shifts toward the wall as $Re$ increases from $1$ to $100$. \cite{Schaaf2017} also performed numerical simulations of spherical capsules in a square channel for $0.1 \leq d_0/H \leq 0.4$ and $5 \leq Re \leq 100$ without viscosity contrast, and showed that the equilibrium position was nearly independent of $Re$.
 In a more recent numerical analysis by~\cite{Alghalibi2019}, simulations of a spherical hyperelastic particle in a circular channel with $d_0/D = 0.2$ were performed with $100 \leq Re \leq 400$ and Weber number ($We$) with $0.125 \leq We \leq 4.0$, the latter of which is the ratio of the inertial effect to the elastic effect acting on the particles.
 Their numerical results showed that regardless of $Re$, the final equilibrium position of a deformable particle is the centreline, and harder particles (i.e., with lower $We$) tended to rapidly migrate toward the channel centre~\citep{Alghalibi2019}.
+The behaviour of a capsule subjected to pulsatile channel flow was addressed in the pioneering work by~\cite{Maestre2019}, where the migration velocity during axial focusing was investigated in $O(Re) \leq 10^{-2}$ and $d_0/D = 0.5$ for $Ca = 0.075$--$1.2$.
 Despite these efforts, the inertial focusing of capsules subjected to pulsatile flow at finite inertia cannot be estimated based on these achievements.

 Aiming for the precise description of the inertial focusing of spherical capsules in pulsatile channel flows, we thus perform numerical simulations of individual capsules with a major diameter of $d_0 = 2a_0 = 8$ $\mu$m in a cylindrical microchannel with $D = 2R = 20$--$50$ $\mu$m (i.e., $R/a_0 = 2.5$--$6.25$) for a wide range of oscillatory frequency.
 Each capsule membrane, following the Skalak constitutive (SK) law~\citep{Skalak1973}, is simulated for different $Re$, $Ca$, and size ratio $R/a_0$ Since this problem requires heavy computational resources, we resort to GPU computing, using the lattice-Boltzmann method (LBM) for the inner and outer fluids and the finite element method (FEM) to describe the deformation of the capsule membrane.
 This model has been successfully applied in the past for the analysis of the capsule flow in circular microchannels~\citep{Takeishi2022, Takeishi2023}.
 The remainder of this paper is organised as follows.
 Section $2$ gives the problem statement and numerical methods, Section $3$ presents the numerical results for single spherical capsule.
 Finally, a summary of the main conclusions is reported in Section $4$.
 A description of numerical verifications is presented in the Appendix.